Vietnam.vn - Nền tảng quảng bá Việt Nam

 With its important geopolitical position, increasingly deep integration capacity and proven foreign policy capabilities, Vietnam can contribute to promoting intra-bloc solidarity, shaping ASEAN’s common stance on strategic issues, and facilitating the constructive participation of partners in ASEAN-led mechanisms.
 At the same time, Vietnam needs to continue to be a model of an independent, autonomous and smart foreign policy, contributing to strengthening strategic trust in ASEAN both from within and outside the region.

-Looking to the future, Ms. Hoang Thi Ha expressed her confidence in Vietnam’s increasingly important role and position in ASEAN.
-The ongoing institutional revolution – focusing on streamlining the apparatus, improving governance efficiency, and promoting a transparent and competitive investment environment – is laying the foundation for a development model based on quality rather than quantity.
+Looking to the future, Ms. Hoang Thi Ha expressed her confidence in Vietnam’s growing role and position in ASEAN.
+The ongoing institutional revolution – with a focus on streamlining the apparatus, improving governance efficiency, and promoting a transparent and competitive investment environment – is laying the foundation for a development model based on quality rather than quantity.

 In parallel, the economic transformation strategy towards increasing added value, based on science - technology, innovation and digital transformation, is opening up prospects for Vietnam to effectively grasp major trends of the global economy, from supply chain transformation, green economy, digital economy to knowledge-based growth.

-She stressed that if Vietnam maintains its determination to reform and knows how to take advantage of opportunities in the context of current geo-economic shifts, it will not only enhance its national position but also contribute to strengthening ASEAN's central role - by promoting a cohesive, adaptive and sustainable ASEAN in a rapidly changing world.
+She stressed that if Vietnam maintains its determination to reform and knows how to take advantage of opportunities in the current context of geo-economic shifts, it will not only be able to enhance its national position but also contribute to strengthening ASEAN's central role - by promoting a cohesive, adaptive and sustainable ASEAN in a rapidly changing world.

 Strategic developments in modern regional history